gcauzzi/SPD2025/README.md

 # SPD2025
-assorted notebooks &amp; other material for the Splinter @SPD2025

-Here temporarily?
+Two short notebooks to show ways to read & browse DKIST VBI data Presented at the Splinter Session "An intro to DKIST data" of the AAS/SPD June 2025 meeting